 RFM is an online raw dog food retailer who’s headquartered in Miami, FL.
 They have a grand selection of different protein sources and cuts of raw meat.

-These beef eyeballs come in 1 lb bags and cost $6.00 per bag.
+These beef eyeballs come in 1lb bags and cost $7.50 per bag unless they’re on sale (that brings it down to around $5.55).
 One beef eyeball weighs around 2 oz.